Conta Bemol MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states it searches bank connectors by name, returns specific fields, and distinguishes from siblings like 'connect' and 'marketplace' by providing a connect_url.
+The description clearly states the tool searches bank connectors by name and returns detailed information.
+It distinguishes from siblings like 'connect' and 'marketplace' by specifying it is a search tool for connectors.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.